-Believe it or not, the aesthetics of your roof are important to the curb-appeal and resale value of your home.
-A new roof, or a roof that is in good condition, tops the list of things that potential home buyers look for.
+Believe it or not, the aesthetics of your roof are important to the curb appeal and resale value of your home.
+A new roof, or a roof that is in good condition, top the list of things that potential home buyers look for.

 While the aesthetics of a roof are hugely important, so is a functional roof!
 A roof provides protection from the elements and helps balance the temperature indoors during extreme shifts in temperature outdoors.
 So, if your roof starts to fail, essentially so does your entire home.

 Investing in the proper shingles and then having a professional properly install them is a commitment, so here’s our take on architectural roofing shingles.

 There are so many options of roofs and shingles on the market, it’s hard to discern what the best option is for you, the homeowner.
 Most roofing contractors would agree that architectural roofing shingles are worth the extra money because of the added benefits of increased curb appeal, weather resistance, and a better, longer-lasting warranty.

 Architectural Shingles Compared to Three-Tab Shingles

 Architectural roofing shingles — also referred to as dimensional, laminated, or composite roofing shingles — have a different aesthetic compared to the traditional three-tab shingles most homes have.
 The physical difference is that architectural roofing shingles have a heavier base (50 percent heavier than three-tab) mat with multiple layers and more refined asphalt.
 This gives the roof a three-dimensional look, whereas the three-tab shingles lay flat with no additional thickness or layers.